Timic3/rw-parser/README.md

  1. Clone the repository or download the source code [here](https://github.com/Timic3/rw-parser/archive/master.zip)
  2. Install dependencies using `npm install`
- 3. Compile TypeScript source files using `tsc`
+ 3. Compile TypeScript source files using `npm run build`
- 4. Run parser using `node .`
+ 4. Run tests with `npm run tests` or tinker with the code a bit, CLI tool is coming soon as well

-Optionally, you may set up a task that watches for file changes: `tsc -p tsconfig.json --watch` or `npm run dev`.
+Optionally, you may set up a task that watches for file changes: `npm run dev` or `tsc -p tsconfig.json --watch`.

-Please note that this project is still under heavy development. **Changes to output structure may happen, so be careful using it in production environment!** If you have any questions or problems, create an issue.
+Please note that this project is still under heavy development. **Changes to output structure may happen, so be careful using it in production environment!** If you have any questions or problems, feel free to open a [discussion](https://github.com/Timic3/rw-parser/discussions).